 - always_source.tcl: Describes general block sizing and metal/via layers.
 Main thing to update in this file will be the core_width and core_height of your design.
 Used in every stage. - floorplan.tcl: Mostly grabs sizing from always_source.tcl, but can add cutrow areas to the floorplan as well as sourcing a custom_place.tcl for your aux cells.
 Used in init. - custom_place.tcl: This is a file you will have to write python code to generate for automating design.
 This file is used to specify locations for aux cells.
-Not necessary to use in theory, but often APR will place things in odd locations if not specified. - setup.tcl: Grabs info on aux cells.
-May want to change welltaps intervals depending on design sizing. - power_intent.cpf: Connects global power signals - innovus_config.tcl: Can specify extra rules for innovus such as welltaps spacings. - powerplan.tcl: Used to specify power rings/mesh.
-Update according to design needs. - pre_place.tcl: Specify your design's pins and locations.
-Also set_dont_touch your blocks again if necessary. - Main changes listed above but refer to other pre/post[stage].tcl files to see what they are doing.
+Not necessary to use in theory, but often APR will place things in odd locations if not specified.
+An example of how a custom_place is written is shown below.
+The R0 & MX stand for regular orientation and mirrored x-axis.
+There is also a mirrored y-axis and diagonal.